-Pokémon Go updates: Here's what's next!
+Pokémon Go updates: What's new and what's next!

 What new features are coming to Pokémon Go in 2017?
 Gen 2, new Gym system, Player vs. Player, and perhaps trading and more!

-Updated April 2017: Pokémon Go has just been updated with a new loading screen, and more information has surfaced about the expected spring update for the new Gym system.
+Updated May 13, 2017: Coinciding with the release of the latest version of Pokémon Go for iOS and Android, the Poké Shop shelves have been rearranged to prioritize Incubators and Incense.
+Details below.

 Pokémon Go launched in the summer of 2016 and has been updated regularly ever since.
-From Buddies to bonus streaks, we've been getting new features roughly every three months.
+From Buddies to bonus streaks, we've been getting major new features roughly every three months and a lot of smaller updates and tweaks in between.
 So, what does 2017 hold for Pokémon Go?
-Gen 2 launched in the first quarter, so that leaves the new Gym system, PvP, and maybe even trading for the rest of the year!
+Gen 2 launched in the first quarter, so that leaves the new Gym system, PvP, and maybe even trading for the rest of the year.

 Guides: Pokémon Go tips + tricks | Pokémon Go cheats